atbrandt/DeadbearBot/README.md

 - The [PyYAML module](https://github.com/yaml/pyyaml)
 - Inspiration from the project [NadekoBot](https://nadeko.bot/)

 If you like this project, consider donating to any of the projects listed above!
-If you'd like to contribute to this project directly, you can find me on [Patreon](https://www.patreon.com/DEADBEAR)